Jorest/MoleculeSim-VRChat/README.md

 # MoleculeSim-VRChat

-This is a VR application that simulates the behavior of atoms given a dataset in VRChat.
+This is a VR application that simulates the behavior of atoms given a XYZ data set.

 Animation: